pebreo/pebreo.github.io/midgame/part2-freedom-dividend.md

 If you believe robots and AI will become good enough to replave human labor.
 If you believe that technology will develop faster than people can get go back to school or retrain.
 And, if you believe not everyone has the money or time to do that, then the freedom dividend would be a safety net.
 Let me explain.

-Automation and robot labor are coming online and, undoubtedly, a game changer.
-It will create staggering wealth.
+Automation and robot labor are coming online and, undoubtedly, and it will create staggering wealth.
 It can also leave many in our communities behind - their skillsets no longer needed.
 This creates a crucial need for a safety net – a system that ensures hard times don't cripple you.
 The freedom dividend is the solution.

 Also, the freedom dividend is like fertilizer and soil.
 Why?